History of Indiana in Timeline

 Indiana

-Indiana, nicknamed "the Hoosier State," is a Midwestern U.S. state.
-It's the 38th-largest by area and the 17th-most populous state.
-Bordered by Lake Michigan, Michigan, Ohio, the Ohio River (Kentucky), and the Wabash River (Illinois), its capital and largest city is Indianapolis.
-Indiana joined the Union as the 19th state on December 11, 1816.
+Indiana, nicknamed "the Hoosier State", is a Midwestern U.S. state that borders Lake Michigan, Michigan, Ohio, Kentucky, and Illinois.
+It's the 38th-largest and 17th-most populous state, with Indianapolis as its capital and largest city.
+Indiana was admitted to the Union as the 19th state on December 11, 1816.

 1900: Publication of Novels

-In 1900, Meredith Nicholson's "The Hoosiers" and Maurice Thompson's "Alice of Old Vincennes" were published.
+In 1900, Indiana developed a reputation as the "American heartland" after the publication of several widely read novels, including Meredith Nicholson's "The Hoosiers" and Thompson's "Alice of Old Vincennes".

 Since 1900, 11 Democrats have been elected governor of Indiana.